NICU Equipment Explained: What Those Wires and Machines Really Mean

 Parents often tell me, “I’m scared to even touch my baby.”

-Let me gently walk you through what you’re seeing — and what it really mean
+Let me gently walk you through what you’re seeing — and what it really means.

 Why There Are So Many Wires